Human immunodeficiency virus infection - including symptoms, treatment and prevention

-Once a person has been infected with HIV he or she remains infected for life and is able to transmit the virus to others.
-The risk of transmitting the infection to another person is dependent on the level of virus in body fluids of the infected person.
+Once a person has been infected with HIV they remain infected for life and may be able to transmit the virus to others.
+The risk of transmitting the infection to another person is dependent on the level of virus (viral load) in the body fluids (blood, semen, vaginal fluid and breast milk) of the infected person.

-The risk of transmitting the virus to others is higher when the viral load (the amount of HIV in the blood) is higher, in particular in early infection (when a person may not even be aware he or she has HIV) and late in untreated infection (when the immune system is failing).
+The risk of transmitting the virus to others is higher when the viral load is higher, in particular, in early infection (when a person may not be aware they have HIV) and late in untreated infection (when the immune system is failing).
 Research demonstrates that having a consistently low (undetectable) viral load dramatically reduces infectiousness and that together with consistent condom use and/or safe injecting practices, lowers the risk of transmission to almost zero.
-However certain factors, including poor treatment adherence or the presence of other STIs can increase the risk of transmission.
+However, certain factors, including poor treatment adherence or the presence of other sexually transmitted infections (STI) may increase the risk of transmission.

 When HIV infection is advanced, either through treatment failure or in untreated infection, and has caused immune system destruction, secondary infections (opportunistic infections) can occur.
 Using other antiviral drugs and antibiotics to prevent secondary infection may prevent severe illness and premature (early) death.

 Exclusion from childcare, preschool, school and work is not necessary.
-Children with HIV infection may be advised to stay away from school during outbreaks of infectious disease (for example, chickenpox) to prevent them getting the infection.
+Children living with HIV may be advised to stay away from school during outbreaks of infectious disease (for example, chickenpox) to prevent

-Health Care Workers with HIV infection must comply with the requirements of their professional boards.
+Health Care Workers living with HIV must comply with the requirements of their professional boards.

 - Not sharing any injecting equipment (including needles, syringes, filters, spoons, swabs, tourniquets).

-- Always using standard precautions if blood or body fluids must be handled.
+- Always using standard precautions when handling blood and other body fluids.
 This will minimise and generally eliminate the risk of transmission of HIV.